-The Mobula7 HD is right up there at the top of the line micro quads, along with side other drones such as the Eachine Trashcan, Mobula7, Snapper7 and others.
+The Mobula7 HD is right up there at the top of the line micro quads, along side with other drones such as the Eachine Trashcan, Mobula7, Snapper7 and others.
 Being the latest and greatest quad in Happymodel’s lineup means it comes with the best overall specs, but it also does something, that none of these other micro drones listed above do - it records 1080p 60fps video.

 The Mobula7 HD falls into a class of micro quads called